 The Pardot dashboard allows sales teams to identify a date or time window, and then pull up all prospects that have engaged with marketing campaigns during that period.
 Not only that, but it also allows sales to see what kind of interactions have been taking place.

 When that is carried out over several time windows and campaigns, it’s clear how it’s much easier to furnish sales work with incredibly valuable data that helps to prioritise and inform secure and focused follow up.

 Not Just Sales Either

 Marketing teams are well-placed with the dashboard because it allows them to guide campaigns over time, as well as at the right time.

 With the Engagement History Dashboard, it is not difficult for marketers to see trends in engagement history.
 To ensure that further campaigns are pitched in the same period.
 A simple example would be the holidays when marketing teams see engagement spike at certain times of the year.
 They will be able to use the same campaign approaches and therefore gain more ROI.

 Marketing and sales cannot exist without each other.
 One of the best things to come out of focused dashboard use is the ability to see, at a glance, how marketing is impacting upon sales.

 That big marketing push that was a bit of a gamble a few weeks ago?
 Sales (and leadership, for that matter) can see at a glance whether or not it had the impact that was required.

 It Just Works

 Sales and marketing should be tight, should be best friends.
-This can happen with focused use of analytics.
+This can happen with a focused use of analytics.
 The Pardot dashboard is all about making everything as seamless and hassle-free as possible.
-Synergy between the two departments that have the biggest impact on bottom lines is the best thing that can happen to a company.
+The synergy between the two departments that have the most significant impact on bottom lines is the best thing that can happen to a company.
 Both teams have more tools at their disposal with the dashboard.
 These are just some of the tactics YOU can implement using Pardot sales dashboard.